This post contains my solutions to 3 crypto challs:

 drm-1 (216 points, 16 solves)

-We are given a web service drm.tjc.tf and 2 attachments app.py
+We get a web service at drm.tjc.tf and 2 files: app.py

 and client.zip